 People with breast cancer may also receive surgery to remove the lymph nodes — small structures that help filter harmful substances out of the body.
 By looking more closely at the lymph nodes, your doctor can determine whether cancer cells have begun to spread beyond the breast.

 Surgery aims to remove as much of the tumor as possible from the breast.
-However, sometimes cancer cells remain behind in the breast or in other areas of the body.
-Adjuvant treatments may help get rid of these remaining cells.
+However, sometimes cancer cells remain behind in the breast or other areas of the body.
+Adjuvant (additional) treatments may help get rid of these remaining cells.

 Radiation therapy uses beams of energy, such as X-rays, that can damage cancer cells.
 This treatment can help reduce the chance that a tumor comes back.
 For people with HER2-positive breast cancer, the combination of targeted therapy, surgery, and radiation often works well to remove the cancer and keep it from coming back.

-If you experience difficulty sticking to your treatment plan for any reason, talk to your doctor first before making any changes.
+If you experience difficulty sticking to your treatment plan for any reason, talk to your doctor before making any changes.
 They may be able to help you manage side effects or overcome other problems.

 MyBCTeam is the social network for people with breast cancer and their loved ones.
-On MyBCTeam, more than 54,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, more than 61,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.